mhdr/wireguard-install/.github/README.md

 ---
 ### Options
-The script can be configured by setting the following environment variables:

 * INTERACTIVE - if set to "no", the script will not prompt for user input
 * PRIVATE_SUBNET_V4 - private subnet configuration, "10.0.0.0/24" by default